Vietnam War protest music: 1969 Woodstock

 To counter the depressing and saddening effects of the Vietnam War, many Americans turned to hippie-led counterculture.
 Hippies represented a sense of freedom from the traditional views and ideas of their parent's generation.
 Their hair, colorful and abstract clothing, and music represented a great deviation from the generation before.
 Hippies also experimented greatly with numerous drugs, namely LSD and marijuana among other psychedelic drugs.
 From this hippie-led counterculture came the revolution through music.
 Youth in America were proud of their country but were unable to support the decisions being made.
 Few young people understood the reason for the United States' involvement in the war and of the necessity for the draft.
 This uncertainty led to the inspiration of popular songs such as "I-Feel-Like-I'm-Fixin'-to-Die Rag", "Prayer for Peace" and "Where Have All the Flowers Gone" which were later heard at the Woodstock Music and Art Fair in August 1969.

-Hundreds of thousands of people gathered in Bethel, NY on a dairy farm, to witness the musical talents of Joan Baez, the Band, Jefferson Airplane, Ten Years After, Jimi Hendrix, the Grateful Dead, Tim Hardin, the Who, Janis Joplin, Creedence Clearwater Revival, and Crosby, Stills, Nash & Young among others.
-Known as one of the most pivotal moments in music history, Woodstock brought the youthful revolution to the center stage as the many songs of protest were played for thousands.
+Hundreds of thousands of people gathered on a dairy farm in Bethel, NY, to see performers including Joan Baez, The Band, Jefferson Airplane, Ten Years After, Jimi Hendrix, the Grateful Dead, Tim Hardin, The Who, Janis Joplin, Creedence Clearwater Revival, and Crosby, Stills, Nash & Young.
+Referred to as a landmark moment in music history, the event featured numerous protest songs performed for an audience of approximately half a million.